IF I SEEK US

 kingship."
 They said to him, "Shall we then, as children, enter the

-Commentary: Jesus came to give us a total healing message, not just some
+Commentary: Yeshua came to give us a total healing message, not just some

 practical, scientific or psychological wisdom to help us cope with this